 A list of meetings and activities for the designated reporting period.

-10.08 Council of Chapter pecial nterest roup (SIG) Presidents
+10.06 Council of Chapter and Special Interest Group (SIG) Presidents

+The President and the Executive Committee shall convene regular meetings of the Chapter and Special Interest Group Presidents, referred to as the Council of Chapter and SIG Presidents, on the first Thursday of every second month.
+These meetings will take place in June, August, October, December, February and April each year.

-The Council of Chapter Presidents shall:
+The Council of Chapter and SIG Presidents shall:

-Take part in the planning and review of activities and/or projects of RTAM including the development of priorities and strategies.
+Take part in the planning and review of activities and/or projects of RTAM including the development of priorities and strategies;

-Make recommendations to the Board for the advancement of RTAM goals and objectives.
+Make recommendations to the Board for the advancement of RTAM goals and objectives;

-Promote liaison between the Board and the membership.
+Promote liaison between the Board and the membership of Chapters and SIGs;

-Promote the establishment of Chapters within RTAM.
+Promote the establishment of Chapters within RTAM; and

-Carry out other duties assigned by the Board.
+Perform such other duties as the Board may assign.

 SECTION 11 – BUSINESS OF RTAM

-11.01 Membership Fees

-The membership fee:

-Shall be deducted from the TRAF Pension for members in receipt of a TRAF pension.

-For Non-TRAF members, membership fee payment shall be arranged with the RTAM office.

-The fee shall be waived for Life Members.

-The fee shall be waived for Honourary Members.

-11.02 Advertising and Notices in RTAM Publications and Website
+11.01 Advertising and Notices in RTAM Publications and Website

-RTAM and Chapter sponsored events may be promoted free of charge
+RTAM and Chapter sponsored events may be promoted free of charge in RTAM publications and on the RTAM website.

 Not-for-profit organizations that wish to place public service announcements, school or teacher reunion notices, or information on volunteer opportunities with service groups may do so free of charge.
-These may be promoted at the discretion of, and for a period of time as determined by, the Editor of KIT or for the Website, the Chair, RTAM Website Committee, based on criteria approved by the Board.
+These may be promoted at the discretion of, and for a period of time as determined by, the Editor of KIT or for the Website, the Chair of the Website Sub-Committee, based on criteria approved by the Board.

-Commercial and classified advertising that does not compete directly with an RTAM program or service may be included at the discretion of the Editor for KIT or for the Website, the Chair of the RTAM Website Committee at rates approved by the Board.
+Commercial and classified advertising that does not compete directly with an RTAM program or service may be included at the discretion of the Editor for KIT or for the Website, the Chair of the Website Sub-Committee at rates approved by the Board.

-Unless so indicated, RTAM does not endorse or promote any products, services, or events presented.
-The Editor, Chair of the RTAM Website Committee and/or Board of RTAM accept no responsibility or liability for failure to insert a commercial or classified advertisement for any reason.
+Unless so indicated, RTAM shall not endorse or promote any products, services, or events presented.
+The Editor, Chair of the Website Sub-Committee and/or Board of RTAM accept no responsibility or liability for failure to insert a commercial or classified advertisement for any reason.
 In such instances, a full refund will be given.

-11.03 Member Expense Reimbursement
+11.02 Member Expense Reimbursement